5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 Safeguarding Interview Questions & Example Answers

 We continue our school recruitment and interview posts with a focus on safeguarding.
 Here are 5 common safeguarding interview questions a candidate for a school’s designated safeguarding lead (DSL) may get asked, along with some suggested answers.
 You will also get asked about safeguarding when applying for other roles in schools so this is worth reading.
-You bible – for this year at least is Keeping Children Safe in Education 2022.
+The DfE have just released Keeping Children Safe in Education 2024.
+Whilst not in force until September 2024, If you are applying for a role with a safeguarding element i.e any senior leadership position you will need to reference the upcoming changes for September 2024.

 Summary of Changes to Keeping Children Safe in Education 2023.